Back to articles

 The severely immunosuppressed patient population is continuously growing not only because of longevity provided by advances in health care but also due to a growing population living with HIV/AIDS and people using immunosuppressive agents.
 These populations are susceptible to infection from fungi rarely seen, or never reported as a human pathogen.
 The growth in the number/diversity of fungi that clinical mycologists must identify has been growing ever since.
 It has forced investigators to develop and apply new methods for fungal identification that go beyond classical phenotypic methods.
 Currently, there is an increased emphasis on the use of more specific tests such as molecular diagnostics and antigen detection for the diagnosis of fungal infections.

+Understanding which method to use for which clinical scenario is the practical skill this article builds toward.
 Common approaches for the laboratory diagnosis of fungal infections are:

 1. Direct microscopic examination of clinical samples including histopathology